Holistic Health, Healing, and Wellbeing

 Conscious Aging sessions can be facilitated individually in 2 or 3-hour workshops or in other combinations of days or weekend retreats.
 During these sessions, participants have the opportunity to explore unexamined, self-limiting beliefs, stereotypes and assumptions about aging and make better, more conscious choices about their worldview on aging.
 They reflect on what has given heart and meaning to their lives and how that informs their intentions for the aging process.

-Finally, each workshop focuses on listening to inner wisdom and guidance, integrating Talking Points and best practices, sharing in intimate conversation circles, and listening to the collective wisdom of the group.
+Each workshop focuses on listening to inner wisdom and guidance, integrating Talking Points and best practices, sharing in intimate conversation circles, and listening to the collective wisdom of the group.
 They build on a sense of community created within the group throughout their time together.
-I’ll post planned workshops, but please contact me, if you want something customized for a particular group.
+When open to the public, I’ll post planned workshops, but please contact me, if you want something customized for a particular group.

 HOLISTIC HEALTH, HEALING, AND WELLBEING: